-The Holocaust (Return of Cultural Objects) (Amendment) Bill had its committee stage, the first chance for detailed line-by-line examination, in the Lords on Wednesday 12 June.
+The Holocaust (Return of Cultural Objects) (Amendment) Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Tuesday 2 July.

 This is a private member's bill.
 A private member's bill is a type of public bill (that affects the public).
 Private members' bills must go through the same set of procedures as other public bills.